 Yellow cake is an essential recipe in any baker's kitchen.
 But eating cake and cutting out dairy don't usually go together, so this dairy-free take on the classic yellow cake recipe is perfect for those who avoid dairy products.
-Try this go-to classic recipe where dietary restrictions, allergies or other food intolerances aren't easy to gauge like school bake sales, children's birthday cakes, graduation parties, and weddings.
+Try this go-to classic recipe where dietary restrictions, allergies, or other food intolerances aren't easy to gauge, such as school bake sales, children's birthday parties, graduation parties, and weddings.

 Gather the ingredients.
 Preheat the oven to 325 F.

-Lightly grease (with dairy-free margarine) two 8-inch round cake pans, line with greased parchment and lightly flour, tapping out excess.
+Grease and flour (with dairy-free margarine) two 8-inch round cake pans, or line with greased parchment rounds.
 Set aside.

 In a medium-sized mixing bowl, sift together the flour, baking powder, and salt.
 Set aside.

-In another medium-large mixing bowl using an electric hand mixer, beat together the soy margarine and sugar until fluffy, about 4 minutes.
+In another medium-large mixing bowl, use an electric hand mixer to beat together the soy margarine and sugar until fluffy, about 4 minutes.

 Add the vanilla, beating until well combined.